edgelesssys/contrast/docs/docs/examples/vault.md

 upon pod restart and successfully unlock the previously initialized LUKS-encrypted device.

-As mentioned in the chapter [Deploy Vault](./vault.md#deploy-vault), when using encrypted block devices in Contrast, it is critical to ensure that the `workloadSecretID` remains consistent.
+As mentioned in the chapter [Deploy Vault](./vault.md#deploy-vault), when using encrypted block devices in Contrast, it's critical to ensure that the `workloadSecretID` remains consistent.
 Any change to this value will prevent the Contrast Initializer from deriving the correct decryption key, making the LUKS device inaccessible.